json-ld/yaml-ld/tests/README.md

 If algorithms are invoked with the `ordered` flag set to `true`, simple JSON Object comparison may be used, as the order of all arrays will be preserved (except for _fromRdf_, unless the input quads are also ordered).
 If `ordered` is `false`, then the following algorithm will ensure arrays other than values of `@list` are compared without regard to order.

-YAML-LD object comparison compares JSON objects, arrays, and values recursively for equality.
+YAML-LD object comparison recursively compares JSON objects, arrays, and values for equality.

 * JSON objects are compared member by member without regard to the ordering of members within the object.
 Each member must have a corresponding member in the object being compared to.
 Values are compared recursively.
 * JSON arrays are generally compared without regard to order (the lone exception being if the referencing key is `@list`).
-Each item within the array must be equivalent to an item in the array being compared to by using the comparison algorithm recursively.
+Each item within the array must be equivalent to an item in the array being compared to by recursively using the comparison algorithm.
 For values of `@list`, the order of these items is significant.
 * JSON values are compared using strict equality.
-* Values of `@language`, and other places where language tags may be used are specified in lowercase in the test results.
+* Values of `@language`, and other places where language tags may be used, are specified in lowercase in the test results.
 Implementations should either normalize language tags for testing purposes, or compare language tags in a case-independent way.

 Note that some tests require re-expansion and comparison, as list values may exist as values of properties that have `@container: @list` and the comparison algorithm will not consider ordering significant.